jack-tee/faux-data/README.md

 The library can be used in various ways
 - via the faux cli
-- as a library by importing it into your python project, instantiating templates and calling the generate and load methods on them
+- as a library by importing it into your python project, instantiating templates and calling the `.generate()` and `.load()` methods on them
-- running the code in a cloud function, passing a template to the cloud function at runtime, or using a template stored in cloud storage
+- running the code in a cloud function, passing a template to the cloud function at call time, or using a template stored in cloud storage

 ### Deploying as a Cloud Function